adueck/blog/content/blog/functors-applicatives-and-monads-with-pictures-in-typescript/index.md

 Or in TypeScript for our purposes...

-1. A function is a data type that has a `fmap` function defined for it.
+1. A function is a data type that has an `fmap` function defined for it.
 2. An applicative is a data type that have `apply` and `pure` functions defined for it.
 3. A monad is a data type that has `bind` and `return` functions defined for it.
 4. Our `Maybe` data type implements all three, so it is a functor, an applicative, *and* a monad.